 Our SEMA4D antibody platform is the application of our extensive knowledge of SEMA4D biology to develop our lead product candidate pepinemab for the treatment of various indications, including to promote immune cell infiltration and activity in tumors as well as to inhibit neuroinflammatory and neurodegenerative diseases.
-Pepinemab, a molecule that blocks the signaling activity of SEMA4D, is currently in clinical development by us for the treatment of NSCLC, and HD, as well as by third parties in ISTs in osteosarcoma, and melanoma and in multiple "window of opportunity" studies in other indications.
-We expect to initiate a clinical trial of pepinemab in combination with Keytruda for HNSCC and as a single agent in AD in the second quarter of 2021 and intend to use our SEMA4D platform to address additional cancer indications and neurodegenerative diseases in the future.
+Pepinemab, a molecule that blocks the signaling activity of SEMA4D, is currently in clinical development by us for the treatment of HNSCC, and AD, as well as by third parties in ISTs in pancreatic and breast cancer and in multiple "window of opportunity" studies in other indications.
+We initiated a clinical trial of pepinemab in combination with Keytruda for R/M HNSCC and as a single agent in AD in the second half of 2021 and intend to use our SEMA4D platform to address additional cancer indications and other diseases in the future.